 We look forward to working with you in the years to come.
-With your support, we are now moving into the New Year and we take this opportunity to reflect on ourselves and take stock of how we have been doing.
-Your valuable support help us strengthen and expand our work.
-With the New Year coming in, we wish you the very best but we also request you to continue your support.
+With your support, we are now moving into the New Year and we take this opportunity to reflect on ourselves and take stock of how far we have come so far.
+Your valuable support helps us strengthen and expand our work.

-We now have established income generating activity which we planned to expand and we have lot of plans for 2016.
-We plan to support 800 children through school feeding, 300 children through our eye health care and reach 1,350 girls through our menstrual hygiene management training.
-However, all these plans can shape up only when we have your support.
+We now have an established income generating activity, which is set for growth and expansion.
+IFA has ambitious goals for 2106; we plan to support 800 children through the school health and nutrition program, which will provide a comprehensive package: school meals, micronutrient supplementation, prevention of parasitic diseases, eye health care, improved sanitation and a menstrual hygiene management training that will reach 1,350 girls.
+This is why we ask that you stand with us and reap the rewards of your investments as you witness the change in the lives of children that are deprived of what so many of us take for granted..

 There are many ways you can help us:

-Donate to the program at our web page, here is the link
+Donate to the program through our website, here is the link

-Make in-kind donation
+Make an in-kind donation

-Volunteer to us on site or remote assistance
+Volunteer on site or remotely

-When Shopping at Amazon select International Fund for Africa

-When you think of shopping at Amazon go to smile.amazon.com and search for International fund for Africa.
+Consider supporting International Fund with your Amazon purchases this holiday season by using the smile.amazon.com page and selecting International Fund Africa as the non-profit organization of your choice.
 Amazon will donate 0.5% of your purchase to International Fund for Africa.
 The donation comes from Amazon, not you so it will not cost you a penny.
-Will you consider supporting International Fund for with your Amazon purchases this holiday season?
-If so, click here and select International Fund for Africa.
-When shopping, please make sure you you're on the smile.amazon.com page for the automatic donation to go through.

-Share with your friends

-After you’ve successfully completed a purchase on Amazon Smile you can share the news with your friends on Facebook, Twitter or via email.
-This option appears on the confirmation page after your order is complete.
+If interested, click here and select International Fund for Africa.
+Please share this news with your friends and families by using the option that appears on the Confirmation page after your order is complete.

 Wishing you again a happy and prosperous 2016!